Mimi Levin Lieber: Career

 Lieber's professional career coincided with the increasing influence of women, both as consumers and as advertising professionals.
 While this rise is often portrayed in broad strokes on shows like Mad Men, specialized consumer attitude research such as hers, is rarely depicted for its evaluative rigor, breadth, and the resulting impact it had on the culture at large.
 She and her contemporaries made pivotal contributions to advertising and marketing culture and helped evolve generally accepted methods within public opinion and consumer research.

 Firms like Dancer Fitzgerald Sample drew from Lieber's usage and attitude studies (U&As) to roll out advertising pushes in the 1960s and 70s, such as the L'eggs pantyhose campaign, in which Lieber played a key role.
 These attempts to qualitatively understand consumers and their role within the marketing sector being targeted, were innovative at the time.

 Lieber gained formative experience as a social science researcher for the Columbia University Bureau of Applied Social Research in the early 1950s.
 She continued this work in London for Dr. Mark Abrams, another seminal figure in attitude research, at Research Services Ltd. and London Press Exchange from 1953 to 1955.

-In the late 1950s, at Tatham-Laird (now part of Havas Creative) in Chicago, she increasingly began to collaborate with advertising firms, drawing on her previous experience in social science.
+In the late 1950s, at Tatham-Laird (now part of Havas Creative) in Chicago, she began to collaborate with advertising firms, drawing on her previous experience in social science.
 She left in 1959, after accepting an educational sociology research fellowship at the Harvard Graduate School of Education.